jlinville01/retro-game-store/README.md

    ```bash
    npm run dev
    ```
+   - The app will be available at `http://localhost:8080`

 4. **Run automation**
    ```bash
    npm run dev
    ```

 ### Testing Checkout
 Use credit card number: `4242 4242 4242 4242` to complete a test purchase.